Keparoo/tapntable-backend/README.md

 Each terminal must be logged into once a day with username and password.
 This will set a token which expires in 23 hours.
 Employees using the terminals will be identified by their pin to determine what they see and can do on a terminal.
 The token that was set (probably by a manger) will be the token used for all db queries from that terminal.
 In practice, a manager could refresh the tokens when performing the nightly "close-day" functions so that the terminals are ready to go in the morning without the need of the manager to be there.

+There is a dashboard for the manager to create new or update existing items as well as a dedicated dashboard for specifically managing and updating the item count (This is aimed at the chef or a kitchen worker to access.
+A manager can manage item count from the manager's dashboard as well as all other item fields)

 ## Routes
 ### Auth Routes
 POST /auth/token {username, password} => { token }